-We are currently Open for unsolicited submissions.
-Our current Open reading period will be for the Summer 2014 Issue, and will run from March 1st through April 30, 2014.
+We are currently Closed for unsolicited submissions.
+Our next Open reading period will be for the Winter 2014 Issue, and will run from September 1st through October 31, 2014.

 Ontologica aims to present an eclectic mix of prose and art.
 Ours is a journal of differing perspectives.
 Readers will be just as likely to encounter the Christian as the Marxist, the relative as the absolute, the liberal as the conservative in the essays we present.
 We want to offer material that is illuminating, challenging, and, if need be, antagonizing.
 Above all it must accessible.
 Accessibility here doesn't just mean a lack of specialized language, but a writing style that invites the reader in.
 Work with a philosophical slant is preferred, but not required.
 What is required is contemporary relevance and, more or less, general appeal.
 (An essay on the difference between Transcendentalist and Romantic poetry, no matter how well written, will most likely not find a home in Ontologica).
 Unless you lived a sublimely amazing life, no so-called creative non-fiction or memoirs.

 We will include a small amount of fiction and visual art in every issue.
 With fiction, we are interested in going beyond anecdotal stories to instead explore deeper states of the human condition.
 Stories with experimental form and structure are welcome so long as the experimentation serves the story and not as a device for its own sake.
 Genre fiction is fine too, so long as it strives to transcend the pitfalls of its genre and treats language with reverence.
 Above all we are looking for stories with powerful voice, and memorable characters; situations that resonate long after the story has been read.